dustinpfister/game-framework-clucker/demos/chicken-cooker-sheets/README.md

 ### Cooked Per Minute Count

-One major new feature that I am pretty sure I am going to want to have for this, and any additional demos based of of this is a kind of spped counter with cooked chickens.
-That is something like the speedomiter of a car, only we are talking cooked Chickens Per Minute \(CPM\) rather than MPH or KMPH.
+One major new feature that I am pretty sure I am going to want to have for this, and any additional demos based of of this is a kind of speed counter with cooked chickens.
+That is something like the speedometer of a car, only we are talking cooked Chickens Per Minute \(CPM\) rather than MPH or KMPH.
 So in this demo I worked out some helpers, and additional changes to the game object to allow for this feature.

 ```js
     // CPM (Cooked Per Minute) call each time a cooked chicken is purged